Postal code: Geographic coverage

 Postal codes are usually assigned to geographical areas.
 Sometimes codes are assigned to individual addresses or to institutions that receive large volumes of mail, e.g. government agencies or large commercial companies.
 One example is the French Cedex system.

 Postal zone numbers

 Before postal codes as described here were used, large cities were often divided into postal zones or postal districts, usually numbered from 1 upwards within each city.
 The newer postal code systems often incorporate the old zone numbers, as with London postal district numbers, for example.
 Ireland still uses postal district numbers in Dublin.
 In New Zealand, Auckland, Wellington and Christchurch were divided into postal zones, but these fell into disuse, and have now become redundant as a result of a new postcode system being introduced.

 Codes defined along administrative borders

-Some postal code systems, like those of Ecuador and Costa Rica, show an exact agreement with the hierarchy of administrative country subdivisions.
+Some postal code systems, like those of Ecuador and Costa Rica, show an exact agreement with the hierarchy of administrative divisions.